If you find yourself thinking “I can’t trust anyone”, you are not alone. It’s not just you.

 (And I will explain in depth what that really means, shortly.)

-The conversation about the trustworthiness of humans spans so many contexts.
+We also have to consider context.
+Because the conversation about the trustworthiness of humans spans so many contexts.

 From men and women having bad experiences with the opposite sex and deciding that the opposite sex is fundamentally untrustworthy…